The desert elephants of Mali |

 In 2013, a meeting involving more than 140 community members over five days designated twenty-six protected forests in key areas.
 Also in 2013, we provided thirty additional camels to enable another five community groups to become autonomous in resource protection.
 Camels are essential to monitoring and patrolling territory, and are the most appropriate, low-maintenance transportation option in the region.

 The community also organized to create fire breaks needed to protect the new pastoral reserve; as a result, it was the only part of the north Gourma that did not burn in the period December, 2010-January, 2011.
 In 2011, the designation of sylvo-pastoral reserves covered a total of 1,425,000 hectares or 3,521,250 acres, partially protected by fire breaks.
 The success of the firebreaks resonated throughout the elephant range, inspiring other communities and extending the initial plan over a much wider area.
 In 2012, over 360 individuals from all the campements around Banzena mobilized to continue fire break construction, adding 590 km over a period of 193 days, using camels, donkeys, rakes and tree branches.
-An additional 330km were completed in the first part of 2013.
+In 2013 and the first part of 2014, 427 young men participated in construction of 690km of fire-breaks throughout the elephant range, despite remnant insecurity.

 Fire-breaks in the GourmaThe following slide show was modified from a presentation by Dr. Susan Canney, who remarks: